 - To make the topping, combine the nuts, sugar, butter, and ground cinnamon until crumbly.
 Set aside.

 - To make the bread, combine the dry ingredients (flour through nutmeg) in a large bowl.
 In another bowl, combine the wet ingredients (pumpkin through eggs); add the wet ingredients to the dry ingredients.
 Stir just until moist.

 - Spoon batter into a greased 9 x 5″ loaf pan or muffin pan; sprinkle with streusel topping and gently/barely push it into the batter to help it stay in place.
 Bake at 350° for about 1 hour (bread) or 20 minutes (muffins) or until a toothpick inserted in the center comes out clean.
 Cool in pan 10 minutes before removing to a cooling rack.

 I prefer cooking and baking with cast iron pans for a variety of reasons.
-Lodge is my favorite because it’s a good product that’s made right here in the USA.
-My current loaf pans are stoneware or glass, but this Lodge Cast Iron Loaf Pan (Amazon) is at the top of my wish list.
+My current loaf pans are stoneware or glass, but a good quality, cast iron loaf pan is at the top of my wish list.